Representation Theorems for Indefinite Quadratic Forms Revisited: Introduction

 \subsection{Acknowledgments}

+The authors are grateful to anonymous referees for constructive comments on an earlier version of this paper.
 K.A.M.~is indebted to the Institute for Mathematics for its kind hospitality during his two months stay at the Johannes Gutenberg-Universit\"{a}t Mainz in the Summer of 2009.
-The work of K.A.M.~has been supported in part by the Deutsche Forschungsgemeinschaft and by the Inneruniversit\"{a}ren Forschungsf\"{o}rderung of the Johannes Gutenberg-Universit\"{a}t Mainz.
-L.G.~has been supported by the exchange program between the University of Zagreb and the Johannes Gutenberg-Universit\"{a}t Mainz and in part by the grant number 037-0372783-2750 of the MZO\v{S}, Croatia.
+The work of K.A.M.~has been supported in part by the Deutsche Forschungsgemeinschaft, Grant KO 2936/3-1, and by the Inneruniversit\"{a}ren For\-schungsf\"{o}rderung of the Johannes Gutenberg-Universit\"{a}t Mainz.
+L.G.~has been supported by the exchange program between the University of Zagreb and the Johannes Gutenberg-Universit\"{a}t Mainz and in part by the Grant 037-0372783-2750 of the MZO\v{S}, Croatia.
 K.V.~has been partly supported by the National Foundation of Science, Higher Education and Technical Development of the Republic of Croatia 2007-2009.